Abolish Racist School Mascots

 Expand Access to Affordable Higher Education

 Massachusetts has over 30 separate higher education financial aid programs.
-These overlapping programs are confusing to students and complicated to administer.
-Students may decide it is too confusing or too challenging to navigate both the financial aid process and the application process, presenting a barrier to accessing higher education.
-My bill directs the Department of Higher Education to propose improvements to our fragmented and overlapping higher education assistance programs and to streamline the college application process, including automatic admission to community college for high school graduates.
+These overlapping programs are confusing to students and families and complicated and expensive to administer.
+Students may decide that it is too confusing or too challenging to navigate both the financial aid process and the application process, presenting a significant barrier to accessing higher education.
+My bill directs the Department of Higher Education to improve our fragmented and overlapping higher education financial assistance programs.